 5. Explosives, Fireworks, and Flammable Materials.
 The unauthorized possession, ignition, or detonation of any object or article which could cause damage by fire or other means to persons or property, or possession of any substance which could be considered to be, and used as, fireworks.

 6. Violation of General Policies.
 Any violation of the general policies or procedures of the University as published in an official University publication or posted on an official University web page or social media page.
 These policies include, but are not limited to, the following:

 7. Violation of State or Federal Laws.
 Any violation of state or federal laws or regulations proscribing conduct or establishing offenses, which laws and regulations are incorporated herein by reference.

 8. Disorderly Conduct.
-Any behavior that unreasonably disrupts the academic environment (e.g. including, but not limited to, that which interferes with teaching, classroom operations, research, etc.) or unreasonably interferes with operations, events or programs on University owned or controlled property, or during a University event.
-This includes unauthorized use of sirens, loudspeakers, and other sound amplification equipment.
+Any behavior that unreasonably disrupts the academic environment (e.g., including, but not limited to, that which interferes with teaching, classroom operations, research, etc.) or unreasonably interferes with operations, events or programs on University owned or controlled property, or during a University event.
+This includes, but is not limited to, unauthorized use of sirens, loudspeakers, and other sound amplification equipment.